-Our Management Incentive Plan (the "MIP") for 2013 was designed to incentivize and reward key executives who had a significant impact on our achievement of overall corporate performance goals.
+Our Management Incentive Plan (the "MIP") for 2014 was designed to incentivize and reward key executives who had a significant impact on our achievement of overall corporate performance goals.
 The Committee approved NEO participants and their target bonus levels for the MIP and will continue to do so in future years.

-The following table sets out our target and maximum bonus levels for 2013 for our NEOs and a former executive officer who separated from us in 2013 expressed as a percentage of annual base salary:
+The following table sets out our target and maximum bonus levels for 2014 for our NEOs and Mr. Brooks who retired as an executive officer in 2014, expressed as a percentage of annual base salary:

-Executive Target bonus Maximum bonus

-Laccuare (% of base) (% of base)
+Executive Target bonus (% of base) Maximum bonus (% of base)

 C. Christopher Gaut 125% 250%

 James W. Harris 80% 160%

+Prady Iyyanki 100% 200%

+James L. McCulloch 80% 160%

+Pablo Mercado 50% 100%

 Wendell R. Brooks 100% 200%

-James L. McCulloch 80% 160%

-Pablo Mercado 40% 80%

-Charles E. Jones 100% 200%

-MIP Payout Curve
+2014 MIP Payout Curve

-The MIP has a built in threshold such that zero bonus is paid if we achieve anything less than 70% of the established performance goals for the year.
-When actual performance is 120% or greater than the target performance level, referred to as "over-achievement," the participant is eligible to receive the maximum bonus in the above table, an amount of up to two times (2X) the target award.
+The MIP has a built-in threshold such that zero bonus is paid if we achieve anything less than the entry level of the established performance goals for the year.
+When actual performance is greater than the target performance level in an amount set forth in the MIP, referred to as "over-achievement," the participant is eligible to receive the maximum bonus in the above table, an amount of up to two times (2X) the target award.
+The following graph summarizes the payout of the established performance goals.